psoper1/tic-tac-toe-game/pseudocode.md

 				-ELSE print O and increment howManyTurns by 1

 Reset button function
-    -clears all divs and sets state back to default
+    -clears all divs and sets state of currentPlayer and howManyTurns back to default